 - Using a vegetable peeler, remove peel from lemons in long strips (yellow part only).

-- Place in a saucepan.
-Add enough cold water to cover and bring to boil.
-Drain and repeat blanching 2 more times.
+- Place in a pot and add enough cold water to cover them.
+Bring to boil, drain and repeat blanching 2 more times.

-- Bring sugar and water to boil in saucepan, stirring until sugar dissolves.
+- Bring sugar and water to boil in another pot, stirring until sugar dissolves.

-- Add lemon peels and simmer for about 20 minutes.
+- Add lemon peels and simmer for about 20 minutes or until soft.

-- Using slotted spoon, transfer peel to prepared sheet.
+- Using a slotted spoon, transfer peels to the prepared sheet.

 - Sprinkle 1 cup sugar over and toss to coat.

-- Let dry at room temperature about 2 hours.
+- Let dry at room temperature for a few days, mixing regulary.

-- Transfer lemon peel mixture to airtight container.
-Store peel at room temperature.
+- Transfer candied lemon peels to an airtight container or in a jar.
+Store peels at room temperature.

-- Pour syrup into clean sterilized jar and store in refrigerator for future use.
+- Pour leftover syrup into a clean sterilized jar and store in the refrigerator for future use.
+It can be used to wet sponge cakes, biscuits to be used in desserts or in any other recipes using syrup.

-- Sugar used to coat lemon peels can be used in other desserts.
+- Leftover sugar used to coat lemon peels can be used in other desserts.

 - When boiling the lemon peels, you may use the third lemon water to boil and flavour rice.